-The Primos Truth Cam 35 is a simple camera that gives everything you could hope for in a low priced trail camera, but leaves a little to be desired in the improvement of its performance.
-It might not offer the high tech features that are available in high end cameras, but it well get the job done fairly well.
+The Primos Truth Cam 35 is a simple camera that gives everything you could hope for in a low priced trail camera but leaves a little to be desired in the improvement of its performance.
+It might not offer the high tech features that are available in high-end cameras, but it will get the job done fairly well.
 You will be able to determine the wildlife on the pictures at both day and night time.

 This could make a good camera if you are new to this field.
 The programming is easy for both professionals and amateurs.
 To learn if this camera would fit your needs let’s take a closer look at its features in our Primos Truth Cam 35 review.

 This camera has comparatively good detection range, at least for a camera of its price.
 Primos Truth Cam 35 is equipped with 35 infrared LEDs.
 They provide clear night vision of the camera and offer nighttime detection range of up to 40 feet.
 The camera gives the option of selecting the number of active LEDs.
 So you can choose to have either a longer night range or an increased battery life.

 The trigger speed could have been better.
 When the camera is in the sleep mode, the trigger speed is 1.5 seconds.
 Though when active, it’s only 0.3 seconds.
 The recovery time is only 5 seconds, which considering its lows price is pretty impressive.

 You can set the Truth Cam 35 to take multi-shot bursts and you can choose the amount of picture to be recorded per each triggering.
 It can be 1, 3, 5, 7, or 9 images.

 The picture quality for both day and night is good.
 If the camera captures an animal standing still, then the quality is really great with good focus and color, allowing you to see even the small details.
 But if it’s on the move, there’s some blurriness in the photo.
 The night time pictures are also not that well illuminated past 15 feet.

 All of the recorded images have the date, time, temperature and moon phase information stamped on them.